2i2c-org/docs/admin/support.md

 # Get support

 Hub engineers can provide support and debugging for issues that are related to the 2i2c Hub infrastructure.
-If you think
-If you'd like to connect with the Hubs support team, click one of the buttons below to open an issue.
+There are a few ways to get in touch listed below (in decreasing order of preference!)

+(support:issues)=
+## Via GitHub Issues

+We handle most support requests via [GitHub issues in the `pilot/` repository](https://github.com/2i2c-org/pilot/issues).
+This ensures that most support (and the resulting fixes) are done in a public place.

+To help you open the right issue, here are a few buttons you can click to quickly open a support request in the `pilot/` repository:

 ````{panels}
 :container: full-width